moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 }
 ```

 If you want to write a test for the `sayHello` method, you need an instance of `User`.
-But maybe you don’t want to use a real user because you want to test the `Greeter` class in isolation.
+But maybe you don't want to use a real user because you want to test the `Greeter` class in isolation.

 Using the `mock` helper, you can write the following test: